Jonirulah/FiveM-Upload/README.md

 - Uploads media/images/audio to the cache server and get them deleted after time.
 - Works like a webhook so there is no need for reworking old webhook methods.

-No SSL is provided within this server (very easy to implement) due that we use it with nginx proxy to Cloudflare as it is more secure in that way.

 You can use pm2 or nodemon in case your server crashes somehow and auto-restart it.

 40MB is the limit for files even tho you can extend this limit for file extensions.